 We did it!
 On March 7, 2017, Victoria became the first Australian state to permanently ban the process of fracking to access ‘unconventional’ gas (gases like coal seam gas or CSG, and Shale and Tight gas).

-The campaign ran from 2011 - 2016.
+The campaign against unconventional gas started in 2011, in response to a growing number of applications by companies to look for various gas sources, including coal seam gas (CSG), shale gas and Tight gas.
 All onshore gas drilling in the state was stopped in 2014.
 In 2017 the ban was announced and in February 2021, legislation was tabled that would see the ban enshrined in the state constitution.
 It passed the Upper House in March 2021.

 This is a fantastic outcome.
 It is the result of more than five years of hard work and dedication by many thousands of Victorians.
 75 regional communities declared themselves gasfield free during this process.